TheAppMentor/TheAppMentor.github.io/_posts/2019-08-09-JXA-Automation-01.md

 -------------

-Language of instrunction :
+Language of instruction :
 On a Mac there are two popular languages you can use to write your script.
  	1. AppleScript - This is language created by Apple for primarily for writing scripts.
  	2. JavaScript - An extremely popular language used widely to build things on the internet.

 **Note :** There a other lanuages too, the two above are the most popular.

 We will use JavaScript in this post.

-_You can Automate Stuff on the Mac_

-_Show some simple examples Of Mac Automation_

-Setup required to start Automation.
+## Requirements :
-1. Any Apple Mac.
+1. Any Apple Mac (Running MacOS)
-2. Script Editor : Comes pre-installed on your mac
+2. Script Editor - Comes pre-installed on your mac.
-3. Basic understanding of programming.
+3. Basic understanding of Javascript & some programming experience.
 (Nice to have)

 -------------
+Lets write some code.

 1. Launch Script Editor : Applications > Utilities > Script Editor